hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Analyze your and other people's code.
 Find these patterns and how they can be rewritten.
 Show stats and side by side comparison.

 [18:01:50](#3rm40BFcncI1XBjAtsAUUuyu_nMkQDev5ByIi3AB9Mc) <hiiamboris (NOT THIS ONE)>:
 Personally, I remember wanting it to accept paths maybe twice or so.
-Maybe had a though on the inner block destructuring once, not sure Ì†ΩÌ∏â
+Maybe had a though on the inner block destructuring once, not sure üòâ

 [18:01:57](#X8T4k3Ubi_oKhKWCNvMXnlahx4o0CzbgD2RMMO2fqV8) <hiiamboris (NOT THIS ONE)>:
 * Personally, I remember wanting it to accept paths maybe twice or so.
 Maybe had a thought on the inner block destructuring once, not sure ;)